 Auditors are permitted in most courses.
 Persons desiring to audit are required to secure the permission of the Registrar, complete the Audit Registration Form, and pay a nonrefundable fee of one-half the regular tuition charge for each course audited.
 Minors (persons under 17 years old) are permitted to audit a course only when they have either graduated from high school or passed the GED exam, or the instructor in charge has given permission.
-WSC alumni, current full-time students and their spouses are eligible to audit courses free of charge on space available basis.
+Current full-time students may audit courses free of charge on space available basis.

-Audit privileges include regular class attendance, copies of all photocopied or printed material distributed free to the class, and the opportunity to ask occasional questions in class.
+Audit privileges include regular class attendance, copies of all photocopied or printed material distributed free to the class, the opportunity to ask occasional questions in class, and a transcript record of enrollment as an auditor.
 Normally auditors will not be permitted to participate in classroom exercises or recitations or to make seminar presentations, nor will assignments or examinations be reviewed or graded by the instructor.
-Occasional visitors must seek permission of the instructor for each class they wish to attend and will not have the privilege of participation in class discussion.
+Auditors who fail to attend regularly will be dropped from the course.
 Auditors and other members of the community have access to the library collection and on-site resources, and for a nominal fee they may apply for circulation privileges.